Geography

 Having now become the most popular option subject for Year 9 students, with over 125 students in Year 10 our curriculum is steeped in academic challenge, cultural capital and academic excellence.
 In 2022, the Geography department at Hatcham College was awarded by The Royal Geographical Society the Award for Excellence in Geographical Learning, the outcome of exceptional performance in geographical examinations.

-Geography at Hatcham College aims to inspire students and staff to develop through the study of contemporary geographical issues.
-These include identification of endangered species in Year 7, studying colonialism and global commons in Year 8 and the synoptic links between geopolitics and environmental disasters in Year 9.
-By offering GCSE and A-level Geography to students, they are given a full opportunity to develop as geographers before reaching university.
+Geography at Hatcham College aims to inspire students and staff through the study of contemporary geographical issues.
+These include the identification of endangered species in Year 7, studying colonialism and global commons in Year 8, and exploring the synoptic links between geopolitics and environmental disasters in Year 9.
+By offering GCSE and A-level Geography, students have a full opportunity to develop as geographers before reaching university.

-In Key Stage 3, the curriculum has been re-created in 2023 to enable pupils to become knowledge experts whilst obtaining and practicing geographical skills that can be applicable to education and wider study.
-Increased breadth of geographical study is developed further at Key Stage 4 before culminating in Key Stage 5 with intellectual challenge, strong cultural capital and academic excellence.
+In Key Stage 3, the curriculum was restructured in 2023 to enable pupils to become knowledge experts while acquiring and practicing geographical skills applicable to education and broader studies.
+The increased breadth of geographical study is further developed at Key Stage 4, culminating in Key Stage 5 with intellectual challenge, strong cultural capital, and academic excellence.

-Geography is a subject that connects all and so there has been clear and targeted planning of the curriculum so that students are able to make synoptic links between topics throughout KS3, 4 and into 5.
-This is undertaken through integrated regular retrieval practice, homework and revision practice to enable learners to perform to the best of their ability.
+Geography is a subject that connects all aspects of learning, and there has been clear and targeted planning of the curriculum to enable students to make synoptic links between topics throughout Key Stages 3, 4, and 5.
+This is facilitated through integrated regular retrieval practice, homework, and revision exercises to help learners perform to the best of their ability.

-Embedded into the curriculum are regular opportunities to develop a love of Geography beyond the classroom with regular signposting of ‘Geography jobs’ and ‘Brilliants Books’ within each unit.
-In Geography we hold reading and literacy at the forefront to being good geographers and actively encourage students to read deeper into the subject through reading lists shared on the Firefly page and within the Learning Resource Centre.
+Embedded in the curriculum are regular opportunities to cultivate a love of Geography beyond the classroom, with consistent signposting of ‘Geography jobs’ and ‘Brilliant Books’ within each unit.
+In Geography, we prioritize reading and literacy as essential components of being good geographers and actively encourage students to explore the subject more deeply through reading lists shared on the Firefly page and within the Learning Resource Centre.

 Key Stage 3 Overview